 The Bay Area is home to two of the world’s most toxic mushrooms – Amanita phalloides (the Death Cap) and Amanita ocreata (the Western Destroying Angel).
-Both grow near oak trees, and contain lethal toxins.
+Both grow near oak trees and contain lethal toxins.

-Amanita phalloides (the Death Cap) is a medium to large mushroom that typically has a greenish-gray cap, white gills, a white ring around the stem, and a large white sac at the base of the stem.
+Amanita phalloides (the Death Cap) is a medium to large mushroom that typically has a greenish-gray cap, white gills, a white ring around the stem and a large white sac at the base of the stem.
 It fruits early in the fall, usually right after the first rains.
 Though the Death Cap is mainly associated with oak trees, it has been found growing with other hardwoods.
 It was accidentally introduced to North America on the roots of European cork oaks, and is now slowly colonizing the West Coast.

-Amanita ocreata (the Western Destroying Angel) is a medium to large mushroom that usually has a creamy white cap, white gills, a white ring around the stem that disappears with age, and a thin white sac at the base.
+Amanita ocreata (the Western Destroying Angel) is a medium to large mushroom that usually has a creamy white cap, white gills, a white ring around the stem that disappears with age and a thin white sac at the base.
 It fruits from late winter into spring, and is associated exclusively with oaks.
 Unlike the Death Cap, it is a native California mushroom.

 Both of these species contain amatoxins, a group of molecules that inhibit cellular metabolism in many animals.
 In mammals, the liver and kidneys are typically the first organs affected after ingestion.
-Symptoms don’t usually appear until up to 12 hours after consumption, beginning as severe gastrointestinal distress and progressing to liver and renal failure if treatment is not sought immediately.
+Symptoms don’t usually appear until about 12 hours after consumption, beginning as severe gastrointestinal distress and progressing to liver and renal failure if treatment is not sought immediately.

 While these two species are responsible for most cases of mushroom poisonings in California, deadly amatoxins can be found in Galerina and Lepiota species as well, both of which occur in the Bay Area.